shrutisik/Learning/README.md

 - Lazy loading Vs Eager loading for modules
 - How does routing work internally in angular?
 - LINQ in Angular
+- Injecting the services(who creates object in angular?)
 - Pipes/Filters
 - Life cycle hooks
 - local storage & session storage
 - let, var, const
+- Template driven & Form driven
+- Properties in forms for highlighting (touch, pristine)
+- Form control Validations
 - Interceptors
+- The way we do ng-prod what we do for dev?
+- How to use live value throughout the angular project?
+- Session, local & Storage types
+- Diff between == & ===
+- Directives in angular
+-

 # Azure

 - How do you publish a website on Azure
+- Types of blobs
+- What resources gets created when VM is created?
+- How can we set expiration of blob?
+- How to give access to people of blob?
 -